renantrendt/aiug-workshop/insights.md

 - max_tokens: max amout of words inn the answer
 - seed: control de variability of the answer.
 Usually 42 (inspired on the hitckhiker galaxy movie) --
+Curiosities:
-Curiosity: groq helps increase the speed
+- groq helps increase the speed
+- Chain of thought: instead of just providing ask the model to intermediate thinking/reasoning (think before answer) – prompt: think step by step and explain your reasoning
+- Few-shot: if ask this answer that.
+Show a few examples